What information could you include in an employee code of conduct?

 How to display a code of conduct

-You should ideally make sure that your code of conduct is presented in a place where it is easy for employees to regularly read it.
+Your code of conduct would ideally be presented in a place where it is easy for employees to regularly read it.
 Your HR department can help you to distribute your code of conduct to the rest of your team.
 They can send an email to all members of staff if there are any updates to your code of conduct, for example.
 When the code of conduct is updated, it’s good practice to notify employees through your usual communication channels and make the latest version easy to access.

 Establishing a code of conduct is important to both you and your employees to help foster a healthy company culture.
-Some rules may relate to legal obligations, so aligning them with current UK requirements can help reinforce consistency across your policies.
-You can use the code of conduct to praise or discipline employees depending on their behaviour, issuing warnings based on poor conduct.
+You can use the code of conduct as a reference point when discussing performance or behaviour in line with your organisation’s established HR processes.
 It should be easy for employees to familiarise themselves with all points in your employee code of conduct.

-You may wish to present your code of conduct in an easy to reach location for employees, and online for clients and customers if you deem it necessary.
-Further reading:
+You may wish to present your code of conduct in an accessible location for employees, and online for clients and customers if you deem it necessary.